 On our fifth day in Cuzco, we all had a day off from volunteer work.
-I will say that I do miss working with the moms and children at Casa Mantay; it was really satisfying.
-Today after sleeping to the late time of 7:30am, we all started with the normal breakfast: eggs, toast, tea, juice & fruit around 8 o’clock.
+I will say that I do miss working with the moms and children at Casa Mantay; it was satisfying.
+Today after sleeping to the late time of 7:30 am, we all started with the normal breakfast: eggs, toast, tea, juice & fruit around 8 o’clock.

 Just a short drive up the road is where we began our ride.
 Most of the girls and guys in the group were unfamiliar with riding horses, but everyone rode with ease.
-Maia, who had never rode a horse before, did an amazing job with her horse and did awesome on the trek.
+Maia, who had never ridden a horse before, did an amazing job with her horse and did awesome on the trek.
 Elaina, Adi and I all stuck together not because we were trying to, but because our horses – Spirit, Cheese-puff, and Tornado – would not leave each other behind.
-If one stopped they all stopped.
-If one went forward they all three moved.
-Despite having steep parts or having to “jump” over a creek everyone did an awesome job.
+If one stopped, they all stopped.
+If one went forward, they all three moved despite having steep parts or having to “jump” over a creek everyone did an awesome job.

 At the end of our fifth day, after showering and changing into fresh clothes, we all stopped by a local pizzeria to enjoy vegetarian and cheese pizzas.
-Even through its hasn’t been a week, I’m amazed at how everyone can be included into a conversation that can last for a while.
-Over dinner I had interesting conversations with Shannon, Miranda and Neena about what our favorite shows and movies are.
+Even though it hasn’t been a week, I’m amazed at how everyone can be included into a conversation that can last for a while.
+Over dinner, I had interesting conversations with Shannon, Miranda, and Neena about what our favorite shows and movies are.
 Arriving back to the hostel, Bridgett wanted to do our “cocktail” party.
-Earlier in the day we were each given a role/personality we had to become during the party.
-I had a shy role, Zoe had to look everyone in the eye, Danny had to become a know-it-all, Adi needed her personal space, etc. During the debrief everyone agreed that it was really hard to just act the role and that we need to put ourselves in another person’s shoes before we judge someone.
+Earlier in the day, we were each given a role/personality we had to become during the party.
+I had a shy role, Zoe had to look everyone in the eye, Danny had to become a know-it-all, Adi needed her personal space, etc. During the debrief everyone agreed that it was really hard just to act the role and that we need to put ourselves in another person’s shoes before we judge someone.

 Signing off for now,